Disqualification from Jury Service

-You must meet these minimum qualifications to perform jury service:
+You must meet these minimum qualifications to perform jury service in Mendocino Country:

-- Not convicted of a felony, or if convicted, no longer on parole, post release community supervision, felony probation or mandated supervision
+- If convicted of a felony, you can no longer be on parole, post release community supervision, felony probation or mandated supervision

-- Not convicted of a malfeasance in office, or have been convicted of a malfeasance in office and civil rights have been restored.
+- You cannot have been convicted of a malfeasance in office, or if convicted, your civil rights have to have been restored.

-- Not required to register as a sex offender pursuant to Section 290 of the Penal Code based on a felony conviction.
+- You are not required to register as a sex offender pursuant to Section 290 of the Penal Code based on a felony conviction.

-- Not currently serving as a grand juror or trial juror anywhere in California
+- You are not currently serving as a grand juror or trial juror anywhere in California

 If you do not meet one or more of these qualifications, you are not legally allowed to perform jury service.